-We’ve reviewed and ranked the best home security systems for 2018, but now we want to take a look at how two of the top home security companies stack up against each other.
-Our #2 ranking, Vivint (see the full review here), and #3 ranking, Link Interactive (see the full review here), are two very different companies.
+We’ve reviewed and ranked the best home security systems, but now we want to take a look at how two of the top home security companies stack up against each other.
+Vivint (see the full review here), and Link Interactive (see the full review here), are two very different companies.
 Link offers DIY home security systems and is powered by Alarm.com.
 It’s established a reputation for great customer service and solid home security systems.
 Vivint was founded in 1999 as APX Alarm Security Solutions.
 When it rebranded as Vivint in 2011, it began providing home automation and energy management services in addition to home security.
 Its biggest selling point is the quality of its high-tech equipment, but we’re also impressed with its lifetime equipment warranty, flexible contract options, and home automation abilities.
 Keep reading to learn more about how the two companies compare.

 When it comes to customer service, Link Interactive and Vivint have very different reputations.
 Customers praise the speed of communication with Link, and its customer service team is reported as courteous, helpful, and professional.
 The only consistent complaint is a long wait time over the phone, but customers can also email or chat online with Link’s customer service department.